Zuricho/Ultimate_Dogma/Task/elden_ring/side_quest.md

 - [x] Return the necklace to [Rya](https://eldenring.wiki.fextralife.com/Rya) to obtain a [Volcanic Manor](https://eldenring.wiki.fextralife.com/Volcano+Manor) invitation.
 - [x] After reaching [Altus Plateau](https://eldenring.wiki.fextralife.com/Altus+Plateau) you can find [Rya](https://eldenring.wiki.fextralife.com/Rya) at [Lux Ruins](https://eldenring.wiki.fextralife.com/Lux+Ruins) (if you haven't received both halves of the Dectus Medallion) or at the top of the [Grand Lift of Dectus](https://eldenring.wiki.fextralife.com/Grand+Lift+of+Dectus).
 Talk to her and she will teleport you inside [Volcano Manor](https://eldenring.wiki.fextralife.com/Volcano+Manor).
   NOTE: If she does not appear in either of these locations, try teleporting to the Grand Lift and riding it to the top again to trigger her spawn.
-- [ ] Complete first part of Tanith's quest and she will move to a new room.
+- [x] Complete first part of Tanith's quest and she will move to a new room.
 Speak to her during her snake form to progress the questline.
   NOTE: Proceeding [Volcano Manor](https://eldenring.wiki.fextralife.com/Volcano+Manor) quests up to [Rykard](https://eldenring.wiki.fextralife.com/Rykard,+Lord+of+Blasphemy) makes this quest impossible to continue.
+(04-15)
 - [ ] Return to [Rya](https://eldenring.wiki.fextralife.com/Rya), where she hints of secret passage.
 Enter the illusory wall in the room right of hers and reach the grace in Prison Town Church.
 Return to [Zoraya](https://eldenring.wiki.fextralife.com/Zoraya) and tell her what you have seen to continue.
   (OPTIONAL) Speak to Lady [Tanith](https://eldenring.wiki.fextralife.com/Tanith) and choose the "Zoraya's troubles" option.
 - [ ] Defeat [Godskin Noble](https://eldenring.wiki.fextralife.com/Godskin+Noble) in Temple of Eiglay to get the [Serpent's Amnion](https://eldenring.wiki.fextralife.com/Serpent's+Amnion).